wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-end-user-authenticate-using-active-directory.md

 ![Criar aplicativo Web](./media/data-lake-store-end-user-authenticate-using-active-directory/azure-active-directory-create-native-app.png "Criar aplicativo nativo")

-## <a name="step-2-get-client-id-reply-uri-and-set-delegated-permissions"></a>Etapa 2: Obter ID do cliente, URI de resposta e definir permissões delegadas
+## <a name="step-2-get-application-id-and-redirect-uri"></a>Etapa 2: Obter a ID do aplicativo e URI de redirecionamento

-Consulte [Obter a adição do cliente](../azure-resource-manager/resource-group-create-service-principal-portal.md#get-application-id-and-authentication-key) para recuperar a ID do cliente (também chamada a ID do aplicativo) do aplicativo nativo do Azure AD.
+Consulte [Obter ID do aplicativo](../azure-resource-manager/resource-group-create-service-principal-portal.md#get-application-id-and-authentication-key) para recuperar a ID do aplicativo (também chamada a ID do cliente no portal clássico do Azure) do aplicativo nativo do Azure AD.

 Para recuperar o URI de redirecionamento, siga as etapas abaixo.